Elizabeth Warren: Protégés

-Warren has mentored several people who have gone on to hold notable political office.
-U.S. Representative Katie Porter, a former law student of Warren's, is considered a protégée of Warren.
+Warren has mentored several people who went on to hold notable political office.
+Former U.S. Representative Katie Porter, who was a law student of Warren, is considered one of her protégées.
 Porter co-chaired Warren's presidential campaign.
-Another of Warren's political protégés is Boston Mayor Michelle Wu, who was a law student of Warren's and worked on her 2012 Senate campaign before running for Boston City Council herself in 2013.
-Suffolk County Sheriff Steven W. Tompkins got his start in politics working on Warren's 2012 Senate campaign.
-During his law school career, former U.S. Representative Joe Kennedy III considered Warren a mentor.
-A number of Warren acolytes serve in the Biden administration, including Bharat Ramamurti (a former economic policy advisor to Warren).
+Another of Warren's political protégées is Michelle Wu (mayor of Boston), who was a law student of hers and worked on her 2012 Senate campaign before running for Boston City Council herself in 2013.
+Suffolk County Sheriff Steven W. Tompkins also got his start in politics working on Warren's 2012 campaign.
+During his law school studies, former U.S. Representative Joe Kennedy III considered Warren a mentor.
+Boston City Council president Ruthzee Louijeune has also been described as a Warren protégée and served as senior counsel to Warren's presidential campaign before running for city council.